 It specified in the file name and in the reply

-that it’s basilisaurus retard
+that it’s basilisaurus moron

 I bet you don't even understand what "15 million years" even means.
-That's a long ass fucking time, and a massive number of generations for species that reproduce several times a year - or even worse, several times a month.
+That's a long ass fricking time, and a massive number of generations for species that reproduce several times a year - or even worse, several times a month.

 As shrimple as that.